 - neutral delivery

-- making yourself appear less interesting in their presence so that they feel bored and unstimulated in your presence
+- making yourself appear less interesting in their presence so that they feel bored

 - providing them with no more attention than necessary (no prolonged eye contact, etc.)